Cauda Equina Syndrome Claims

 cauda equina syndrome insights infographic

-At JMW we have helped hundreds of cauda equina patients make a claim after receiving negligent treatment and have identified several recurring issues with the care provided.
-Among these common types of cauda equina medical negligence claims are:
+At JMW, we have helped hundreds of cauda equina patients make a claim after receiving negligent treatment.
+As such, we have identified several recurring issues with care quality that can result in cauda equina syndrome being misdiagnosed or incorrectly treated.

-Lack of Awareness in Hospitals
+Lack of awareness in hospitals

 Medical staff in hospitals may not be fully aware of the signs of cauda equina syndrome, nor the need for fast action and the devastating impact it can have on the life of a patient without urgent treatment.
-Systematic failures, such as a lack of funding and resources, at smaller hospitals may also mean they are not fully equipped to deal with serious spinal injuries requiring urgent investigation, and there may be delays in referring patients to specialist units.
+Systematic failures, such as a lack of funding and resources at smaller hospitals, may also mean they are not fully equipped to deal with serious spinal injuries requiring urgent investigation, and there may be delays in referring patients to specialist units.

-Delayed MRI or CT Scans
+Delayed MRI or CT scans

 People affected by cauda equina sometimes face delays of days, or even weeks, before they undergo a scan.
 While waiting, their condition can deteriorate so significantly that it may be too late to prevent permanent nerve damage when the condition is finally identified, and lives can be devastated as a result.